telefonicaid/fiware-health/fiware-region-sanity-tests/README.rst

 - A DBus client used by test implementation to wait for PhoneHome requests through the HTTP PhoneHome server.

-The implemented PhoneHome service uses the DBus system technology to communicate the test execution and the HTTP PhoneHome server who receives the PhoneHome request from deployed VMs.
+The implemented PhoneHome service uses the DBus system technology to communicate the test execution and the HTTP PhoneHome server that is receiving the PhoneHome request from deployed VMs.